global-asp/asp-source/en/0046_monkeys-visit-to-the-hunters-home.md

 The kind woman came and saw
 young boys playing with the baby monkey.
-She said politely to them, “Be careful!
+She said politely to them, "Be careful!
 Bring it here.
-You will break it!”
+You will break it!"

 ##
 She took the baby monkey in her